567

 – wizzwizz4

-Sep 1, 2016 at 8:48
+Commented Sep 1, 2016 at 8:48

-• \$\begingroup\$ If the challenge is in danger of becoming "who has the shortest printf command" then rather than trying to fix it you should consider throwing it away and looking for an interesting challenge. \$\endgroup\$ Sep 1, 2016 at 11:42
+• \$\begingroup\$ If the challenge is in danger of becoming "who has the shortest printf command" then rather than trying to fix it you should consider throwing it away and looking for an interesting challenge. \$\endgroup\$ Commented Sep 1, 2016 at 11:42

 -2